artxgj/hadoop-spark/cs246/recommend-friends/problem-description.md

 Here, &lt;User&gt; is a unique integer ID corresponding to a unique user and &lt;Friends&gt; is a comma separated list of unique IDs corresponding to the friends of the user with the unique
 ￼ID &lt;User&gt;.
 Note that the friendships are mutual (i.e., edges are undirected): if A is friend with B then B is also friend with A. The data provided is consistent with that rule as there is an explicit entry for each side of each edge.

-Algorithm: Let us use a simple algorithm such that, for each user U, the algorithm rec- ommends N = 10 users who are not already friends with U, but have the most number of mutual friends in common with U.
+**Algorithm:** Let us use a simple algorithm such that, for each user U, the algorithm recommends N = 10 users who are not already friends with U, but have the most number of mutual friends in common with U.

 **Output:** The output should contain one line per user in the following format: